Ruth's instructional DVD, Voice at the Center, is "highly recommended" by the National Association of Teachers of Singing (NATS).

 "Before I Gaze At You Again" -- [email protected] at Northwestern University's Career Week -- this musical theater singer's voice changes dramatically as she releases tension in her neck and shoulders.

 "Caro nome" -- [email protected] at Northwestern University's Career Week -- this clip is also known as the "Holy Crap" video, so named because an audience member exclaims those words as the singer's voice becomes deeper, more resonant, and more facile with increased core support and release of what Ruth calls "Front Corridor Tension."

 "Never Never Land" -- From Ruth's ongoing master class in Manhattan, veteran Broadway start Anne Runolfsson finds new color and ease through intramural jaw release.

 "Smanie Implacabili" -- An emerging professional in Ruth's ongoing master class in Manhattan, Ellen Broen, finds a stronger, more responsive sound by engaging low breath support more effectively.

 James Ryan, heldentenor; Das Lied von der Erde (Mahler); Chamber Orchestra of Boston; David Feltner, conductor

 RESULTS FOR CONDUCTORS AND INSTRUMENTALISTS:

-Marimba -- [email protected] at VanderCook College of Music (Chicago) -- see the surprise on the percussionist's face when the sound of the marimba itself becomes richer and stronger, as Ruth helps him replace the excess tension in his shoulders and arms with core support.
+Marimba -- VIDEO ON YOUTUBE — [email protected] at VanderCook College of Music (Chicago) -- see the surprise on the percussionist's face when the sound of the marimba itself becomes richer and stronger, as Ruth helps him replace the excess tension in his shoulders and arms with core support.